mukkino/itch-batch-downloader/README.md

 ## The downloader

 - Retrieves items currently bound to your itch.io account/library.
-- Attempts to attempts to download all available files it can access automatically.
+- Attempts to download all available files it can access automatically.
 - Optionally captures product pages as PNG and PDF.
 - Downloads embedded videos.
 - Preserves historical versions where possible.